grafana/agent/docs/developer/release/publish-release-candidate.md

 ## Steps

 1. You should see a new draft release created [here](https://github.com/grafana/agent/releases).
-If not go back to [Tag Release](./tag-release.md)
+If not go back to [Tag Release](./tag-release.md).

 2. Edit the release draft by filling in the `Notable Changes` section with all `Breaking Changes` and `Feature` from the CHANGELOG.md.

 3. Add any additional changes that you think are notable to the list.

-4. Add a footer to the `Notable Changes` section
+4. Add a footer to the `Notable Changes` section.

     `For a full list of changes, please refer to the [CHANGELOG](https://github.com/grafana/agent/blob/[release version]/CHANGELOG.md)!`